FilResto/Book-Recommendation-System-Final/README.md

 ## Demo

-Watch a demo of the system in action:
+Watch a demo of the system in working:

 ![Demo del progetto](demo-resized-recsys-gif.gif)